DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 The basic flow for adding and retrieving data goes like this:

-1. The user submits <b>requestData</b> to the Oracle using Tributes to incentivize miners to choose the query over other submissions.
+1. The user submits a request via the <b>requestData</b> function to the Oracle using Tributes to incentivize miners to choose the query over other submissions.
 The user needs to specify the API, timestamp and tip.
 Once a user submits a query the API will get an unique ID assigned to it and if the tip submitted for the request is larger than that of the current query on queue the current request will replace it via the <b>updateAPIonQ</b> function.

 These are the requestData and updateAPIonQ functions:
 ```solidity